hanyuhanyuhanyu/GodzamoKrazy/README.md

 <details>
 <summary>Click to expand!</summary>

+2022 Nov 29
+* Added Game Seed to the Other Information section of the FC Menu
+* Moved current frenzy value to Golden Cookie Info section

 2022 Nov 21
 * Implemented Ronna (R) and Quetta (Q) SI prefixes for 10^27 and 10^30.